Data-driven rainfall prediction at a regional scale: a case study with Ghana

 Data sets

-We collected data over Ghana from the following sources from June 1st 2000, to September 30th, 2021.
-Additional variables used includes the time of the year, and the latitude/longitude coordinates.
+We collect data over Ghana from the following sources from June 1st 2000, to September 30th, 2021.
+Additional variables used includes the time of the year, and the latitude and longitude coordinates.

-• GPM-IMERG Precipitation Data: Satellite data providing global rainfall measurements.
-We collected daily rainfall measurements over Ghana, regridded to 64x64 images.
-We treated these images as ground truth.
+• GPM-IMERG Precipitation Data: Satellite data providing global rainfall measurements since June 2000 at 30min temporal resolution and 0.1 deg spatial resolution.
+We collect daily rainfall measurements over Ghana, regridded to 64x64 images.
+We treat these images as ground truth.

-• ERA5 Meteorological Variables: a database of environmental and meteorological data from ECMWF.
-As predictors, we collected 55 variables from ERA5 (wind, temperature, pressure, etc) at 12h and 30h before the 24h rainfall window.
+• ERA5 Meteorological Variables: a re-analysis database of atmospheric and meteorological data from ECMWF.
+As predictors, we collect 55 variables from ERA5 (wind, temperature, humidity, pressure, etc) at 12h, and 18h before the 24h rainfall window.
 Regridded to 64x64 images.

-• TIGGE Forecast Data: ECMWF's rainfall forecasts used for comparison, providing 18-hour lead-time predictions regridded to 64x64 images.
+• TIGGE Forecast Data: ECMWF's actual rainfall forecasts at 18-hour lead-time, regridded to 64x64 images.
+Used here for comparison.

 Methodology